lcreteig/AB-tDCS/README.md

 This will already set everything up for you on the server, including all packages that the analysis code depends upon.

-Then, run the `.Rmd` notebooks in the `src` folder to reproduce the contents under the _Analyses_ tab on this website.
+Then, run the `.Rmd` notebooks in the `src` folder to reproduce the contents under the _Analyses_ tab on the project website.
 These contain all analyses (and their results) performed for this project.

-Run the `paper/AB-tDCS_paper.Rmd` notebook to reproduce all the results, figures and statistics, and the paper as under the _Paper_ tab or in the preprint (see [Resources]).
+Run the `paper/AB-tDCS_paper.Rmd` notebook to reproduce all the results, figures and statistics, and the paper as under the _Paper_ tab on the project website, or in the preprint (see [Resources]).

 # Licensing